John T. Averill: Early life and education

 Averill was born in Alna, Maine, March 1, 1825.
 He moved with his parents to Montville, Maine, in 1838 and graduated from the Maine Wesleyan Seminary at Readfield in 1846.
 He taught school for a short time, and subsequently engaged in lumbering for one year.
 Averill then moved to Winthrop, Maine, and engaged in mercantile pursuits for three years.
 In 1852 he moved to northern Pennsylvania and again engaged in lumbering until 1857, when he settled in Lake City, Minnesota.
-Once there, he engaged in mercantile pursuits and the grain business; was a member of the Minnesota Senate 1858–1860.
+Once there, he engaged in mercantile pursuits and the grain business; was a member of the Minnesota Senate 1858–1860 for the 12th district.

 Career

 On August 22, 1862, Averill was commissioned as a lieutenant colonel of the 6th Minnesota Infantry Regiment.
 He was promoted to colonel on November 22, 1864, and was assigned as Provost Marshal General for the District of Minnesota.
 He was honorably mustered out on September 28, 1865; and was made a brevet brigadier general on October 18, 1865.

+In 1865, he ran for Governor of Minnesota.
+At the Republican State Convention of Minnesota on September 6, 1865, he led for the first two ballots before losing the nomination to William Rainey Marshall.

 In 1866, he moved to St. Paul, Minnesota, and engaged in the wholesale paper and stationery business (Averill, Russell & Carpenter Paper Manufacturers).
 He was a member of the Republican National Committee from 1868 through 1880; elected as a Republican to the 42nd and 43rd congresses (March 4, 1871 - March 3, 1875); He was chairman of the Committee on Indian Affairs (Forty-third Congress); was not a candidate for renomination in 1874.